 He led Manchester United to six Premier League titles before moving to Real Madrid and the Los Angeles Galaxy, and, finally, retirement.
 (1975)

-On this day 110 years ago, “Take me out to the Ball Game” was registered for a U.S. copyright.
+And, on this day in 1908, “Take me out to the Ball Game” was registered for a U.S. copyright.
 Written by Jack Norworth and Albert Von Tilzer, who had never attended a game prior to writing the song, the iconic chorus became the unofficial anthem of Major League Baseball across stadiums throughout North America.
-(1908)

 Take me out to the ball game,